orealeb/DecisionTree-AdaBoost/README.md

 Currently bagging.py and adaboost.py is set to a default 5 number of rounds.
 To change this, visit line 183 for adaboost.py or 134 for bagging.py, containing the line:

 ret = train(training_data, attr_names, label_name, num_attr, 5)

+Caveat:

+My implementation handles both continuous and discrete values.
+I created a boolean array to notes if an attribute is continuous or discrete.
+After looking at the data set, I hardcoded the indication of continuous or discrete values into the boolean array called 'num_attr' for all algorithm implementation.
+If it is numeric or continuous, the corresponding array value is set as true.
+My implementation doesn’t handle training data with missing attribute values, as my preprocessing step already replaced missing values with newly derived ones.

+Finally, I didn’t implement tree pruning, therefore, my C4.5 algorithm doesn’t go back through the tree once it's been created and attempt to remove branches that do not help by replacing them with leaf nodes.